Arasmahmoud/d0s/README.md

 # (ALM TECH , ARAS MAHMOUD ) We are not responsible for misuse of this tool.
-This tool was written to test your site's endurance and improve site security
+This tool was written to test your site and improve site security

 - thanks and enjoy BY ALM TECH ( ARAS MAHMOUD )